Welcome

 +++Warning, this contains spoilers from the prior season, but no major season four giveaways+++

-The fourth season of Lost is a short one because of the writer's strike that occurred in the middle.
+The 14-episode fourth season of Lost aired during the winter and spring of 2009.
+The season was shortened because of the writer's strike that occurred in the middle.
 Therefore, the season ends up being 14 episodes as opposed to the 24 from prior seasons.
-So, it was a bit more streamlined.
-Instead of using the flashback as a plot crutch, this season utilizes what was teased in the season finale of season three, the flashforward, showing that indeed some of the survivors made it off the island and that leaving the island was not necessarily the good thing they thought it would be.
+It ended up being a bit more streamlined with tighter storylines because of the reduced number of episodes.
+Instead of using the flashback as a plot crutch, this season utilizes what was teased in the season finale of season three, the flashforward, showing that, indeed, some of the survivors made it off the island and that leaving the island was not necessarily the good thing they thought it would be.
 The flashforwards were one main storyline and the other was the presence of the "freighter folk", those being the people on the freighter that appeared at the end of season three, and whether they are trustworthy rescuers.
-The season ends on a bit of a cliffhanger this season (yet again) but it is not as big a cliffhanger as we have seen in the prior seasons.
+The season ends on a bit of a cliffhanger this season (yet again), but it is not as big a cliffhanger as we have seen in the prior seasons.